14 September 2009

 Stories

-Your life, the people that come in and out of it, the emotions that seem to take up all the space around you, that are as real and pervasive as the biting cold in this wintry night, the jobs you go through, the ups and downs with your girlfriends and boyfriends, all the letters and phone conversations, all the lies and truths, struggles, achievements, love and hate, the photographs you take, the clothes you wear, the music you listen to, your personality, the sound of your voice.
-Your life, your story, enormous and infinitely intricate as it is, is but one among billions on this planet.
-And this planet is probably just one among billions of planets that are home to sentient beings who also have their own unique, endlessly beautiful, painful, joyful and complex stories.
-Both their stories and ours are written only to be forgotten shortly after death puts and end to them.
-Your children might remember you, you might even be one of the few that have done something great for which millions of people remember them after they die, but there will come a day when our precious planet is annihilated along with all the life it harbours.
+Your life, the people that come in and out of it, the emotions that seem to take up all the space around you, that are so real and pervasive, the jobs you go through, the ups and downs with your girlfriends and boyfriends, all the letters and phone conversations, all the lies and truths, struggles, achievements, love and hate, the photographs you take, the clothes you wear, the music you listen to, your personality, the sound of your voice.
+Your life, your story, infinitely intricate, is but one among billions on this planet.
+And this planet is probably just one among billions of planets that are home to sentient beings who also go through their own unique, endlessly beautiful, painful, joyful and complex stories.
+Both their stories and ours are written only to be forgotten shortly after death writes their final chapter.
+Your children might remember you, you might even be one of the few that have done something great for which millions of people remember them after they die, but there will come a day when our precious planet is annihilated along with all the life that has arisen on it.
 And then nobody will remember Gandhi, Beethoven, Picasso, Jesus, Genghis Khan, Queen Victoria or Kermit the Frog, let alone your life or mine.
 Any trace of anything that ever happened on planet Earth will be pulverised and the universe will carry on as if human history had never occurred.